aristanetworks/terraform-provider-cloudeos/docs/resources/subnet.md

 * `subnet_id` - (Required) ID of subnet deployed in AWS/Azure.
 * `cidr_block` - (Required) CIDR of the subnet.
 * `subnet_name` - (Required) Name of the subnet.

+## Attributes Reference

+In addition to the Arguments listed above - the following Attributes are exported:

+* `ID` - The ID of the Subnet Resource.